Yasmani Grandal Preview, Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- In 50.0% of his 108 games this season, Grandal has picked up at least one hit.
-He's also had 20 multi-hit games.

-- Looking at the 108 games he has played this year, he's hit a home run in eight of them (7.4%), and in 2.1% of his trips to the dish.
+- In 7.3% of his games this year, he has homered, and 2.1% of his trips to the dish.

-- Grandal has an RBI in 23 of 108 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 20.9% of his games this season, Grandal has driven in at least one run.
+In eight of those games (7.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.